WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 A tactical nuke would solve most of the problems of how to demolish a core made of steel and reinforced concrete.

-6 pounds of thermite could not destroy a single brick.
+A tin can of thermite (6 pounds) could not destroy a single brick.
 How much thermite would have been needed to crush 500,000 tons of concrete into fine particles?
+It would have been impractical to use 100,000s of tons of thermite to destroy the Twin Towers.

 This ball of plutonium would have no problem doing the job of destroying a 110-story tower as well as turning 500,000 tons of concrete into dust.